 Initial contact is with the lower back - Your hips need to be lower than the hips of the offensive player

 Legs need to be widespread and the body needs to lean toward the offensive player

 The push needs to be toward the opponent's thighs - down and backward

 Make two colons.
 In one colon there will be players who will box out and the others will be rebounders.
 The coach is going to throw the ball off of the backboard and the player will just need to box out.
 The ball is not thrown off the rim because we want to focus on just the technique and not the anticipation.

-The other good drill for boxing out is the Ball Protection drill, and its very simple.
-Put the ball in the center and put 2 players inside circle.
+The other good drill for boxing out is the Ball Protection drill, and it's very simple.
+Put the ball in the center and put 2 players inside a circle.
 One player needs to protect the ball like he is boxing out and the other player needs to reach the ball and he has a time limit of 10 seconds.
-Loser has the penalty.
+The loser has the penalty.

 If you want to learn more about the box-out drills and tips, go rent a DVD by clicking on the link below: